spack/spack-tutorial/tutorial_configuration.rst

        target: ppc64le
        ...

-The ``modules`` field of the compiler is used primarily on Cray systems, but can be useful on any system that has compilers that are only useful when a particular module is loaded.
-Any modules in the ``modules`` field of the compiler configuration will be loaded as part of the build environment for packages using that compiler:
+The ``modules`` field of the compiler was originally designed to support older Cray systems, but can be useful on any system that has compilers that are only usable when a particular module is loaded.
+Any modules in the ``modules`` field of the compiler configuration will be loaded as part of the build environment for packages using that
+compiler:

 .. code-block:: yaml